-The report conducted by Redshift Research, surveyed more than 1,200 business decision-makers who were asked to choose their preferred communication methods in use today.
-Although respondents ranked email communication highest (89%), followed by video/conference calls (64%) and videoconferencing third (47%), those same business leaders expected the latter to be their most preferred collaboration tool within the next 3 years.
+The report conducted by Redshift Research surveyed more than 1,200 business decision-makers who were asked to choose their preferred communication methods in use today.
+Although respondents ranked email communication highest (89%), followed by video/conference calls (64%) and videoconferencing third (47%), those same business leaders expected the latter to be their most preferred collaboration tool within the next three years.

 This indicates that while videoconferencing isn’t yet the most preferred communication method, businesses are anticipating that it will soon become an essential part of being a successful business.

 The expected rise in the importance of the role of this collaborative software could be put down to the advancement being made in the technology the communication tool uses.
 Cameras, monitors and microphones are always being improved and updated, along with the software needed to run video conferencing.
 As the technology is updated and advanced, reliability also increases.

 Videoconference softwares have already seen tremendous advancements, allowing participants in a video conference to share data with each other.
 This data can be displayed on the screen for all participants to see and even interact with: something beneficial for businesses when sharing progress or analysis reports with colleagues, management or clients.